pwaring/flossuk-newsletter/2016/content/flossuk/secretariat.md

 this year.
 We have recently chased the outstanding subscriptions and hope the remaining payments will come in promptly.

-The Perl tutorials, held week beginning 8th February, again got very high marks from all who attended.
+The Perl tutorials, held the week beginning 8th February, again got very high marks from all who attended.
 The feedback on the questionnaires show that the Perl tutorials are always very well received by our membership.